giacomo-ascari/dichotomic-compression/README.md

   - RGB stored as 3 bytes, one for each color channel
   - Final sector "weight": 5 bytes
 - Version 2 (to be implemented in C)
-  - Size/position composed of the index of sectorizations done before getting to the sector itself (7 bits)
+  - Size/position composed of the index of sectorizations done before getting to the sector itself (1 byte)
-  - RGB stores as 3 7-bits channels
+  - RGB stores as 3 1-byte channels
-  - Final sector "weight": 3.5 bytes (28 bit)
+  - Final sector "weight": 4 bytes (32 bits)